pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 ## Push data from Prometheus

-The push method refers to using the remote write feature of Prometheus, which requests the Prometheus instances in different Kubernetes clusters to push monitoring data to a centralized storage.
+The push method uses the remote write feature of Prometheus, which requests the Prometheus instances in different Kubernetes clusters to push monitoring data to a centralized storage.

 The push method described in this section is based on Thanos.
 If you use [other centralized storage solutions compatible with the Prometheus remote API](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), you only need to replace the related Thanos components.